beaucave/TheSunUnderground/docs/index.md

 You cannot sum modifiers without the **Give Everything** ability.

-You can choose to take the value as rolled and not add modifiers.
+When you have no demanding wounds, you can choose to take the value as rolled and not add modifiers.
+This option may be disallowed in specific challenges set by The World.

 ### *Wounds*